GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 ```

 ## FB_MCUTimeDisplay
-Here's what the time display widget from an MCU device would look like in the mcu.mst file.
+FB_MCUTimeDisplay will display the time in Reaper, according to whichever mode Reaper is currently set to display time in.
+The below example shows what the MCU time display widget would look like in the mcu.mst file.
 ```
 Widget TimeDisplay
 	FB_MCUTimeDisplay